ElisaLegnani/PhotorealisticRendering/README.md

 ### Dependencies

 A C++ compiler is needed (C++14 or higher).

-You also have to install the following dependencies:
+You also need to install the following dependencies:
 - [Cmake](https://cmake.org/) (version 3.12 or higher);
 - [GD library](https://libgd.github.io/) (version 2.3.0 or higher).